-Voices (English): Rick May (Star Fox 64) Grant Goodeve (Star Fox Assault) Jay Ward (Super Smash Bros Brawl) Jaz Adams (Star Fox 64 3D)
+Voices (English): Jock Blaney (Star Fox 64) Grant Goodeve (Star Fox Assault) Jay Ward (Super Smash Bros Brawl) Jaz Adams (Star Fox 64 3D)

 Wolf is the leader of the Star Wolf team and perennial rival to Fox.
-He and Fox first met during Star Fox 2 (before the Continuity Reboot) and in 64 (after the Continuity Reboot) when Andross hired Star Wolf to take down Star Fox.
+He and Fox first met during 64 (technically Star Fox 2 had it been released) when Andross hired Star Wolf to take down Star Fox.
 Since their first encounter, however, Wolf gained a grudging respect for Fox and came to his aid several times — though it's heavily implied Wolf only helps Fox so he can ensure he will one day take him down by himself.

 Agitated Item Stomping: If he loses a Versus Mode match in Assault, he'll angrily throw his blaster onto the ground, grind it with his foot, and smugly look the other way.

 Badass: In addition to completely changing his appearance, Assault completely changed his personality.
-In that game, he acts like he's the "tough guy" - something which is even pointed out by Falco during the final mission.
+In that game, he acts like he's the "big, bad, tough guy" - something which is even pointed out by Falco during the final mission.